Physical Therapy, DPT

 Direct Admit Physical Therapy Applicants (Early Assurance)

-Students may be admitted to the program as freshmen with a guaranteed admission to the professional phase beginning fall of 2027 if the student successfully meets all requirements for advancement. (see Academic Requirements for Advancement section).
-Guaranteed admission cannot be extended if requirements are not successfully completed in the pre-professional phase.
+Students may be admitted to the program as freshmen with an early assurance admission to the professional phase if the student successfully meets all requirements for advancement. (see Academic Requirements for Advancement section).
+Early assurance admission cannot be extended if requirements are not successfully completed in the pre-professional phase.

 High school applicants to the Direct-Admit PT program, referred to as “Early Assurance” throughout the rest of this document, are expected to fulfill the general admissions requirements listed in the university section of this bulletin.
 In addition, the following specific items should be noted for eligibility to apply to the Direct-Admit program in Physical Therapy:

-1. Meet eligibility for admission to MU as a new freshman.
+- Meet eligibility for admission to Marquette University as a new freshman.

 Marquette students who were not offered an early assurance position as freshmen may apply to transfer into the program.